jwpjrdev/lem-lang/docs/src/ch1-variables/integers.md

 ```js
 println("Look, a number: " + 6);
 ```
-As demonstrated on the [strings page](./ch1-strings.md), concatenating mismatching types outside of the `println` built-in will cause an error.
+As demonstrated on the [strings page](./ch1-strings.md), concatenating mismatching types outside of the `println` built-in will cause an error (see [println & print](../ch3-functions/built-ins/printing.md) for more information).